couchbase/couchbase-lite-android/README.md

 1.0.3  | Android Studio 0.8.2 - 0.8.9
 Master  | Android Studio 0.8.2 - 0.8.9

-Caveat: when importing, you may see [this error](https://code.google.com/p/android/issues/detail?id=74673), but after that you should be able to click the menu bar item "Sync Project with Gradle files" and the project should work.

 ### Prerequisites

 * [Download Android Studio](http://developer.android.com/sdk/installing/studio.html).